Prepare Your Salesforce Knowledge Base

 That’s enough to get Maria started.
 Now that she knows what information she has, she starts to plan what to do with it.

-Organize the Information
+Organize Information for Knowledge

 Maria has a great deal of information, but not all of it is relevant to every support agent.
 She must figure out a logical way to organize it.
 The first step is to organize the information into data groups.